224 West 57th Street: Hearst and other office tenants

 Hearst Communications started to lease space in the Argonaut Building in 1975, and purchased the property outright two years later in July 1977.
 The LPC designated 224 West 57th Street, along with the U.S. Rubber Company Building and the Studebaker Building in Brooklyn, as official city landmarks on December 19, 2000.
 The terracotta facade was repaired and painted with a white coating in 2006.
 Although Christopher Gray of The New York Times said conservators usually disapproved of applying coating to terracotta, the facade had already been coated previously, so the modification was approved by the LPC.
 Also in 2006, Hearst moved its headquarters one block west to the Hearst Tower, following the completion of that building.

 224 West 57th Street was leased by foreign developer M1 Real Estate in 2008 for 99 years.
 At the time, Gensler was already planning to renovate the building for $45 million; the building was thus vacated, with ground-floor tenant Duane Reade moving out.
 A branch of TD Bank signed a lease for the ground floor space in 2009, and M1 purchased 224 West 57th Street from Hearst for $85 million the next year.
 Gensler's renovation was completed in 2011 and received a Leadership in Energy and Environmental Design (LEED) Gold award from the U.S. Green Building Council.
 This made 224 West 57th Street one of a few buildings over 100 years old to receive LEED Gold certification.

 George Soros's Open Society Foundations leased all the office space at the Argonaut Building in September 2011, with the former ground-floor showroom housing a bank by that time.
 Tirmizi Campbell subsequently renovated the interior space for OSF's use, with the project being completed in 2013.
 Eretz Group purchased 224 West 57th Street from M1 Real Estate in 2015 for $214 million, and the owners secured a $145 million loan for the building in 2018.
 By mid-2022, Open Society Foundations was still the only office tenant in the Argonaut Building.
 Soros Fund Management moved to foreclose on the building's mortgage in April 2024.
 That June, the delinquent mortgages on the building were sold by Deutsche Bank and another German lender to the George Soros Family office.
+After Eretz Group attempted to repay the mortgage for two years, Soros Fund Management announced in mid-2026 that the mortgage would be sold at auction.